vegaprotocol/specs/protocol/0000-validators-chosen-by-stake.md

 1) Vega network receives the ethereum events updating the weights and stores them (`key`,`value`).
 2) For validators up to `number_multig_signers` the `validator_score` is capped by the value on `ethereum`, if available and it's `0` for those who should have value on Ethereum but don't (they are one of the top `number_multig_signers` by `validator_score` on VEGA).
 3) It is possible to submit a transaction to update the weights.

+## Ersatzvalidators
+New Network Parameter: NumberOfErsatzValidators
+New Network Parameter: MinmumStakeForErsatzValidator In addition to the normal validators, theres an additional set of Ersatzvalidators as defined by the corresponding network parameter.
+These are vlidators that do not contribute to the chain, but are on standby to jump in if normal validator drops off.

+As the other validators, Ersatzvalidators are defined through delegated stake, being the validators with the scores below the normal ones; is NumberOfValidators ia n and NumberOfErsatzValdators is n', then these are the validators with scores n+1 to n+n'.

+If n'=0, then all Validators that have more than MinimumStakeForErsatzValidator are treated as Ersatzvalidators.

+#Performance
+Ersatzvalidators are required to monitor the primary chain and keep an upded state of Vega at all times.
+Any performance measurements that relate to Validators being required to keep an accurate stake also apply to Ersatzvalidators.

+As Ersatzvalidators are not part of the Tendermint chain, their network performance on that chain cannot be measured.
+For this reason, Ersatzvalidators are supposed to participate in a separate chain (an exact copy of Vega with run only by the Ersatzvalidators that does not contain any trading), which generates the applicble performance numbers.

+#Payment
+Ersatzvalidators are paied through the same formulars as normal validators.

+#Multisig
+At this point, Ersatzvalidators are not part of the Multisig.